 My name is Jason Stringer and I’m just a regular guy who loves God and loves adventure!
 Born and raised in Statesboro, Georgia, I’ve lived in Savannah, Georgia for the past 12 years.

-In January 2017 I moved to Travesia, Honduras to work with BVSA Travesia.
+I’ve lived and worked in Travesia, Honduras since 2017 with the Buena Vista Sports Academy (BVSA).
 We want to help break cycles of abuse, abandonment, and poverty in this community by raising up a generation of young men who will be strong and courageous.